 If want to control your main lights but don’t know how to do any wiring, then light bulb holders are a viable alternative.
 Instead of inserting a timer at the wall socket, you install it into the light fitting itself and insert the bulb into the timer.
 These operate on a dusk-till-dawn basis.
 They are not customisable as there is no control interface.
 These are ideal if you have a light fitting with a single bayonet Light bulb type fitting.
 They will require you to actually get up on ladders to install or remove them.
 Many people have also reported they do not work correctly if used with a lamp shade.

 Light Switch Timer

 The Light Switch Timer is a relatively new product on the market that allows you to control your main lights.
 It is very similar to a timer plug expect it is fitted over the light switch on the wall.
 The device simply slots over the top of your existing switch and as it is battery operated requires no wiring to install.
 The seven day timer allows you to program when you want your lights to come on and off on different days of the week to create a realistic “lived in” look.
 It is the only timer which can be used with any type of light bulb and on single double or triple switches.
 The only disadvantage is that it cannot be used with dimmer type switches.
-This is by far the most convenient and simple solution to controlling your main interior lights currently on the market.
+Obviously in our opinion it is the best timer light switch available.

 Summary of Timers